deyuo/deyuo/README.md

-# Jonin
+# Rozaliya
-The site for the Shrime Maiden Jonin
+The site for the Vodka Girl Rozaliya